getyourway/flutter_gyw/README.md

 # flutter_gyw

-This package is developed and maintained by the Belgian company Get your Way since 2022.
-It aims to provide an interface to be able their device with a Flutter application.
+**flutter_gyw** is a Flutter package developed and maintained by the Belgian company [Get Your Way](https://www.getyourway.be) to communicate with their devices via Bluetooth.
+This package allows developers to create Flutter applications that can send drawings, text, and icons to aRdent smart glasses.

-WARNING This package is still in development and is private.
-Therefore, you are not allowed to distribute it without Get Your Way agreement.
-The team is fully open to your suggestions for the future of the package.
-If you find a bug, do not hesitate to contact us.
+Note that this package is still in development and is currently private.
+As such, you are not allowed to distribute it without Get Your Way's agreement.
+The team is fully open to your suggestions for the future of the package, and if you find a bug, do not hesitate to contact them.

 ## Features

 ### Bluetooth capability

-* Connection to any Bluetooth device (unsecured)
+* Connect to any Bluetooth device (unsecured)
-* Disconnection to a Bluetooth device previously connected
+* Disconnect from a previously connected Bluetooth device
 * Scan for surrounding Bluetooth devices

 ### GYW display capabilities

 * Display a text at a given postion
 * Font selection
-  * check `fonts.dart` [documentation](flutter_gyw/GYWFonts-class.html) for details
+  * See `fonts.dart` [documentation](flutter_gyw/GYWFonts-class.html) for details
-* Display an 80x80 icon at a given position
+* Display a 48x48 icon at a given position
-  * check `icons.dart` [documentation](flutter_gyw/GYWIcons-class.html) for details
+  * See `icons.dart` [documentation](flutter_gyw/GYWIcons-class.html) for details
 * Provide the specification of the GYW aRdent device screen
-  * check `screen.dart` [documentation](flutter_gyw/GYWScreenParameters-class.html) for details
+  * See `screen.dart` [documentation](flutter_gyw/GYWScreenParameters-class.html) for details

-## Installation

 ## Installation